filakhtov/gentoo-use-docs/dev-vcs/git.md

 When disabled, pass the `NO_ICONV=YesPlease` variable to the `make` command.
 Use the `libiconv` library to perform a character encoding translation, e.g. when formatting commit messages for displaying purposes and input or output encoding is not a UTF-8, or displaying messages from remote that aren't in native output encoding.

 It is recommended to enable this flag to avoid issues with character encoding.

+### keyring
+Execute the `make` command from the `contrib/credential/libsecret` subdirectory to build the `git-credential-libsecret` binary to handle storing and providing usernames and passwords to Git using the `libsecret` library.

+This flag should be enabled to integrate GIT with the GNOME Keyring.

 ### mediawiki
 Run the `make` command inside of the `contrib/mw-to-git` source subdirectory.
 Build and install the Git-Mediawiki - a project which aims the creation of a gate between git and mediawiki, allowing git users to push and pull objects from mediawiki just as one would do with a classic git repository.